Creating a Destination in DataHawk

 This will bring you back to the Destinations page, with a Microsoft PowerBI connection added showing an "Initializing" status.
 The connection typically takes less than a few minutes to initialize.

-Once the status shows as “Enabled,” click on the connection to access the credentials page.
+Once the status is "Enabled," click on the connection to access the credentials page.
 On this page, you will see all the information regarding the newly created database we built, filled with your DataHawk data.

 These credentials give you access to your newly created DataHawk database.

-This next section will serve as a step-by-step guide on how to access your newly created database from your BI tool.
+This next section will serve as a step-by-step guide on accessing your newly created database from your BI tool.

 For more information on the content of these fields, read the For BI Users article.